jtrussell/bedecked/README.md

 # Bedecked

+Bedecked is a small app that lets you convert markdown files to portable html5 presentations.

 Inspired by [hackynote](https://github.com/thiagofelix/hackynote), I wanted a simple way to build snazzy presentations from markdown files that I could export as standalone HTML.
 Pop those guys in your public dropbox folder (or S3, or